Loading lesson…

 The big idea: leadership is judgment.
 AI handles the drafts and lists so you can focus on the calls only you can make.

-What is the core idea behind "AI For Student Government And Clubs"?
+What is the main idea of "AI For Student Government And Clubs"?

-Which best describes the scope of "AI For Student Government And Clubs"?
+Which concept is most central to "AI For Student Government And Clubs"?